 The Metropolitan Opera was founded in 1883 in New York.
 When its first home on Broadway and 39th Street became too small to accommodate its grand productions, the Met relocated to the Lincoln Center for the Performing Arts.
 Since 1966, this has been the opera’s home in New York, equipped with the finest technical facilities.
 It is these facilities combined with the Met’s ever enduring spirit which has allowed it to continue to thrive even as the popularity of opera has seen rapid decline.
 The Met stages over 200 productions per year, welcoming over 800 000 visitors each season.

 In 2006, the Metropolitan Opera introduced their Live in HD series to audiences around the world – a series of performance transmissions shown live in high definition in movie theaters around the globe.
 Today, this series reaches more than 2000 venues in 73 countries across six continents.
-However, due to the COVID-19 pandemic and worldwide movie theatre closures, the Met’s live shows and transmission broadcasts look likely to be halted until September 2020.
+However, due to the COVID-19 pandemic and worldwide movie theatre closures, the Met’s live shows and transmission broadcasts look likely to be halted until December 2020.